Showing all 8 results

 Awesome early pink slicer tomato from Quebec.
 Being from another short season climate it is perfect for the Pacific Northwest.
-6-8 oz pink globe fruit, excellent flavor & yields.
-Blemish free & good firmness make it great for market.
+6-8 oz pink globe fruit, excellent flavor and yields.
+Blemish free and good firmness make it great for market.
 The tall determinate bushes are easily caged or staked with a Florida weave trellis.
 Bred by Roger Doucet in 1975 at the Station Provinciale de Recherches Agricole in St. Hyacinthe, Quebec, Canada.

 Tomato, Sarah Purple (Organic)$3.25–$6.00